 - It is a mid-size group of committed people – Sizes is necessary!
 Missional communities fit into a place between small groups, but less than a congregation.

-“Big enough for transformational impact” – Because MC’s are large enough to have the shared resources, they can have a greater impact in their neighborhoods for causes of Christ.
+“Big enough for transformational impact” – Because MC’s are large enough to have the shared resources, they can have a more significant impact in their neighborhoods for causes of Christ.
 Often these groups raise up leaders and send them out to plant new MC’s.

 - Clear Missional Vision– Churches have a tendency to start many projects.
 While that keeps things exciting, it also can be frustrating.
 If your church or group of believers start MC’s make sure you have a clear missional focus.
 Be clear what specific need you want to address.
 What will be your unique community context?
 What is the common mission your community will be committed to?
 Social justice?
 Poverty?
 Some have dealt with trafficking of young girls.
 The vision for your MC’s will help reduce the possibility of your group becoming another social group.
 Mike Breen, another leader in the missional community movement, says, “Vision is the magnet that draws people to the community and the engine that keeps the community moving” (Mike Breen).